sarthakjoshi7/Conversational-RAG-For-PDF-OCR/README.md

 # Conversational RAG For PDF + OCR

 A Conversational Retrieval Augmented Generation (RAG) application that allows users to upload PDF documents and ask questions about their content.
-The system automatically handles both text based PDFs and scanned PDFs using OCR.
+The system automatically handles both text based PDFs and scanned PDFs using OCR technique.

 ## Project Goal